 The Unsolved Mystery of Shergar

-The BBC reports that “The body has never been found.
+According to the BBC, “The body has never been found.
 The most valuable horse in the world disappeared without trace.”
 Nobody has ever been charged with the theft.

 In 1999, former IRA gunman Seán O'Callaghan published his memoirs, The Informer.
 The title of the book tells us that the man, in addition to his day job as a terrorist, was also an informer for the Irish police, the Garda.

 According to O'Callaghan, it was the IRA that stole Shergar, but had not realized how frisky and highly strung a thoroughbred stallion can be.
 It seems more than 1,000 pounds of annoyed horseflesh was more than the thieves could handle.

 As O'Callaghan tells it, “The animal was taken in a horse box on the road up to Leitrim, he had become excitable—they stopped several times to quiet the horse and they discovered he had fractured one of his leg bones.”
 There was no alternative but to shoot him and bury him.

 Another version of the story was revealed by an anonymous informant in 2008.
 This IRA man said the terrorist group realized they had made a massive public relations blunder in seizing the beloved horse.
 They also realized the syndicate that owned Shergar had no intention of a paying a ransom in order to keep from setting a precedent.
 Insurance would cover the costs of his loss.

 So, the order was given to kill the animal that had become worthless to them.

 - In 1981, Shergar was named the European Horse of the Year.

 - Walter Swinburn, Shergar's jockey, went on to a successful career as a jockey and trainer.
 He died in December 2016 at the age of 55 from an accidental fall.